 The following items are taken into account during the nomination and the granting of awards at festivals.

 - assessment of the creator / movie

-- target (target group)
+- target (target group) of production

 - number of creators

 In addition, for selected festivals/prizes, the following parameters may be taken into account.

 - popularity and talent of artists

 Impact on other elements of the game